What to Expect

 From the introductory phone call to the signing meetings, you can feel more comfortable knowing what to expect during the process.
 Learn what to expect from:

 Whether this is your first time working with an attorney or your twentieth, McCreary Law Office wants you to feel comfortable with the process.
 When you hire an attorney for estate planning, elder law, or probate, you are creating a relationship that McCreary Law Office views as personal and trusted.
 Your attorney needs to know about you and your family so she can give the best advice possible.
 You will get the most out of our meetings if you are prepared.

 To help you prepare for your first meeting, McCreary Law Office will send you an online form to complete.
 Please complete that as best you can.
 Although you might not have all of the information, completing as much as you can is a good starting point.
-The information requested will not only guide the conversation during the consultation, but the information also is crucial for the attorney to be able to offer accurate advice.
+The information requested will not only guide the conversation during the Initial Planning Session, but the information also is crucial for the attorney to be able to offer accurate advice.
 You can rest assured that your answers are kept confidential.